ZhimingZhou/AdaShift-LGANs-MaxGP-refactored/README.md

 That is, v_t can be any random variable that keeps the scale of the gradients and is independent of g_t.

-We also provide a more efficient and elegant implementation of AdaShift in (AdaShift-new.py)
+We also provide a more efficient and elegant implementation of AdaShift, see AdaShift-new.py.

 We use tensorflow 1.5 with python 3.5.
 You can refer to setting_cuda9_cudnn7_tensorflow1.5.sh to build up your environment.